Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/model/index.rst

    Frequency converter with a six-pulse diode bridge.

    A three-phase diode bridge rectifier with a DC-bus inductor is modeled.
 The diode bridge is connected to the voltage-source inverter.
-The inductance of the grid is omitted.
+The grid inductance is zero.

    :param C_dc: DC-bus capacitance (F).
    :type C_dc: float